duhrer/flockquencer/README.md

 ## How do I use this?

+To launch the Flockquencer, open the `index.html` file in the root of the repository in a browser (Chrome or Opera at time of writing).

 By default, the Flockquencer starts in "performance mode".
 The [performance mode docs](docs/performance-mode.md) are a good place to start learning about its features.